ILikePapyrus/technical-writing-1942/README.md

 ## Development Setup

-The game runs on a simple Python HTTP server on port 5000:
+The game can run on a simple Python HTTP server on port 5000:

 ```bash
 python -m http.server 5000
 ```

-Open your browser and navigate to the Replit webview to play!
+Or open the `index.html` file in the browser

 ## Deployment